Safe handling of hazardous substances in the workplace:

 • Exposure of hazardous substances

-Exposure to hazardous substances can occur in several ways.
+Exposure to non-safe substances can occur in several ways.
 For example, through the skin, by ingestion or by inhalation.

 Inhalation (of vapours, mists or fine particles) is one of the most common ways of exposure to hazardous substances.
 When the hazardous substances are inhaled, they enter the lungs and can cause damage.
 This may lead to respiratory problems, allergies, irritation of the eyes and nose, headaches, dizziness and even severe illnesses.

-It is important to prevent or minimise exposure to hazardous substances.
+It is important to prevent or minimise exposure to unwanted substances.
 This can be done by using personal protective equipment (PPE) such as a breathing mask, gloves or protective clothing.
-At Wijngaarden VeiligGoed, we offer different types of PPE to protect workers from exposure to hazardous substances.
+At Wijngaarden VeiligGoed, we offer different types of PPE to protect workers.

 More information on using the right PPE?
 Visit contact with us and schedule a no-obligation meeting with an advisor.